usnistgov/dioptra/docs/source/tutorials/hello_world/index.rst

 Hello World in Dioptra
 =================

-This tutorial will guide you through setting up Dioptra in the guided user interface (GUI) and running a simple plugin task.
+This tutorial will guide you through setting up Dioptra in the Graphical User Interface (GUI) and running a simple plugin task.
 This tutorial serves as a first introduction to using the GUI and also as a check that the microservices are properly configured and connected together.